Saoqing Niang

-Saoqing Niang (驪扫晴娘 (Cloud-Sweeping Lady' or 'Clear-Sky Maiden)) a weather deity in Chinese folk religion, often invoked to sweep away clouds and bring fair weather, especially during important festivals, weddings, or farming periods.
-The practice of invoking Saoqing Niang is historically documented across regions of northern China, and she is often represented as a paper effigy, usually in the form of a colorfully dressed woman holding a broom.
-The custom is considered a form of folk weather magic and is believed to be the origin of Japan's teru teru bōzu tradition.
+Saoqing Niang (扫晴娘 (Cloud-Sweeping Lady or Clear-Sky Maiden)) is a weather deity in Chinese folk religion associated with fair weather.
+She is traditionally represented as a paper effigy of a woman wearing colorful clothing and holding a broom.
+The custom is documented in northern China and has been described as a form of folk weather magic.
+Some accounts have linked the custom to the origin of Japan's teru teru bōzu tradition.

-Origin and legend
+Legends

-The earliest known reference to the tradition appears in a Yuan dynasty poem by Li Junmin, which describes an image of a woman hung from the eaves of a home in hopes of clearing rain.
-During the Ming and Qing dynasties, the practice became widespread in northern Chinese cities such as Beijing and provinces including Hebei, Shanxi, Henan, and Shandong.
+An early reference to the custom appears in a Yuan dynasty poem by Li Junmin, which describes a paper image of a woman hung from the eaves to pray for an end to rain.
+The practice was later recorded in northern China during the Ming and Qing dynasties, including in Beijing and the provinces of Hebei, Shanxi, Henan, and Shandong.

-Further documentation appears in Qing dynasty scholar Fucha Duncong's Seasonal Records of Yanjing (燕京歲時記, Yanjing Suishiji), which states:
+The custom is also described in Qing dynasty scholar Fucha Duncong's Seasonal Records of Yanjing (燕京歲時記, Yanjing Suishiji), which states: